Procure to pay automation has come a long way in the world of procurement. The influence of automation is increasing day by day.

 Digitizing the vendor management process has multiple advantages, first being able to supervise vendors in a centralized manner saves a huge amount of back-and-forth and leaves time for strategic tasks.

-The final step to the procure-to-pay cycle is the payment of invoices to the vendors; however, this involves the finance team, which explores the strategic aspects of payment like exploring discounting options, favourable payment terms, building supplier synergy, etc.
+The final step to the procure to pay cycle is the payment of invoices to the vendors; however, this involves the finance team, which explores the strategic aspects of payment like exploring discounting options, favorable payment terms, building supplier synergy, and other advantages available with procure to pay automation.

 The first step in the automation journey starts with understanding the objectives and pre-requisites of the project.
 However, every organization is unique with respect to its policies, people, hierarchy, practices etc. therefore, chalking out key areas of improvement, redundant processes etc., is a good starting point.
 Some key areas that need to be put under the scanner are: